cran-task-views/Distributions/Distributions.md

 particular, multivariate distributions as well as copulas are available in contributed packages.

-Ultimate bibles on probability distributions are:

--   Different volumes of N. L. Johnson, S. Kotz and N. Balakrishnan books, e.g. Continuous Univariate Distributions, Vol. 1,
--   Thesaurus of univariate discrete probability distributions by G.
-    Wimmer and G. Altmann.
--   Statistical Distributions by M. Evans, N. Hastings, B. Peacock.
--   Distributional Analysis with L-moment Statistics using the R Environment for Statistical Computing, Asquith (2011).

 The maintainers gratefully acknowledge Achim Zeileis, David Luethi, Tobias Verbeke, Robin Hankin, Mathias Kohl, G. Jay Kerns, Kjetil Halvorsen, William Asquith for their useful comments/suggestions.
 If you